Systematic Computation of Braid Generator Matrix in Topological Quantum Computing: Computation of Braid Generators for Sparse Encoding

 In the second case, we assume that $n$ is a multiple of four ($n=4m$).
-In this scenario, the operator $\sigma_n$ acts on the joint state of the $m$-th and $(m+1)$-th neighboring groups by exchanging the adjacent edge anyons.
+In this scenario, the operator $\sigma_n$ acts on the joint state of the $m$-th and $(m+1)$th neighboring groups by exchanging the adjacent edge anyons.
 To apply this operator, one may first use an $F$ transformation to decouple the joint state of the two groups.
-For simplicity, let us illustrate the steps for $m = 2$ in which case the braiding operator writes:
+For simplicity, let us illustrate the steps for $m = 2$ in which case the braiding operator writes Eq. \eqref{eq:sigma_n_multi-qudits} and \eqref{eq:sigma_n_multi-qudits-F}.

-Notice that in the above relation $j_0 = i_{13}$ and in general $j_n$ represents the vacuum charge for all $n<0$.
+Notice that in Eq. \eqref{eq:sigma_n_multi-qudits-F}, $j_0 = i_{13}$ and in general $j_n$ represents the vacuum charge for all $n<0$.
 In doing so, the scenario has shifted to the application of the braiding operation on a shared state of two neighboring qudits.
 By repeatedly performing $F$ moves, the resulting sequence of transformations on the joint state of these two qudits will be as follows:

-Upon application of the braiding matrix $B$ as defined in Eq. \eqref{eq:braiding-op} to the state $\ket{(i_{m2},a,a)_{p_1}}$, an immediate outcome can be obtained, which is as follows:
+Upon application of the braiding matrix $B$ as defined in Eq. \eqref{eq:braiding-op} to the state {$\ket{((i_{m2},a)_{i_{m3}},a)_{p_1}}$}, an immediate outcome can be obtained, which is as follows:

-The subsequent step involves the conversion of the state back into its original basis form, which can be achieved by employing the suitable $F$ transformations and the braiding matrix $B$, as follows:

-where the resulting transformation is {represented} by a new braiding matrix $L$, which represents the effect of braiding two edge anyons in a joint state of neighboring qudits.
-The $L$ matrix is defined as follows:
+such that $p_4 = k$.
+The subsequent step involves the conversion of the state back into its original basis form, which can be achieved by employing the suitable $F$ transformations and the braiding matrix $B$, as shown in Eq. \eqref{eq:L}.
+Thus, the resulting transformation is {represented} by a new braiding matrix $L$, which represents the effect of braiding two edge anyons in a joint state of neighboring qudits.
+The $L$ matrix is defined in Eq. \eqref{eq:L-definition}.

 After performing computations on the joint state of the two qudits, it is necessary to transform the resulting state back to the original form specified by Eq. \eqref{eq:sigma_n_multi-qudits} using the inverse $F$ transformations.
-Additionally, it is necessary to introduce another braiding matrix, denoted by $M$ the mixing matrix, that accounts for all feasible fusion states achieved by exchanging anyons shared by adjacent qudit groups.
-This is demonstrated in the ensuing equation:

-The components of the introduced matrix $M$ are defined by a specific linear combination of the components of $L$ as follows:
+Additionally, it is necessary to introduce another braiding matrix, denoted by $K$ the knitting matrix, that accounts for all feasible fusion states achieved by exchanging anyons shared by adjacent qudit groups.
+This is demonstrated in Eq. \eqref{eq:knitting}.
+The components of the introduced matrix $K$ are defined by a specific linear combination of the components of $L$ as shown in Eq. \eqref{eq:knitting-definition}.